The Thread of Grief

 The guard at the door didn’t allow them inside.

 ‘Do you know who he is?
 It is his Daughter.
-She had a bad accident.’
+She has had a bad accident.’

 Abdul Salam knew this expression too well by now.
 He had seen it on many faces in these corridors.
 They were in denial but soon realization would dawn and then they would break down.

-Abdul Salam wanted to ask him about his daughter but an invisible barrier prevented him from doing so.
-He appeared like a very important man and there was a folding chair between them.
-He stood on a higher ground.
+Abdul Salam wanted to ask the man about his daughter but an invisible barrier prevented him from doing so.
+He seemed to be a very important man and then there was a folding chair between them.
+The man stood on higher ground.

 He wished their pain would go away.
 Somehow it didn’t make sense to him to see rich people in pain; they could buy everything with money.
 Couldn’t they?